Fragtality/Fenix2GSX/README.md

 <br/><br/>

-**GSX Pro**:
-- Make sure you do not have a customized Aircraft Config (GSX In-Game Menu -> Customize Aircraft -> should show only "Internal GSX Database").
-If you want to keep your customized Config for whatever Reason, make sure the Option **"Show MSFS Fuel and Cargo during refueling"** is disabled!
-- If using any Automation Option from Fenix2GSX, make sure **"Assistance services Auto Mode"** is disabled in the GSX Settings (GSX In-Game Menu -> GSX Settings -> Simulation)
-- If you have troubles with Refueling, try if disabling "Always refuel progressively" and "Detect custom aircraft system refueling" in the GSX Settings helps.
-(Though it should work with these Settings)
-- Please ensure you have entered your **SimBrief Username** and have **Ignore Time** checked.
-If you still should have Issues with Boarding (e.g. only 10 Pax boarded), please disable *Estimate passengers number*.<br/>If you still have Issues with Boarding (only 10 Pax) after confirming the mentioned Settings, you need to make clean Install of GSX - something in your Installation is broken!
-- For **Automated staircases** semi-automatic (half-checked) is recommended - but it should work with all Modes
-- The De-/Boarding Speed of Passengers is dependant on the Passenger Density Setting (GSX In-Game Menu -> GSX Settings -> Timings).
-Higher Density => faster Boarding. *BUT*: The Setting **Extreme** is too extreme!
-Boarding does not work with this Setting.
-- Ensure the other two Settings under Timings are on their Default (15s, 1x).
-- As with GSX itself, Fenix2GSX runs best when you have a proper Airport Profile installed!
-- Up to everyone's *Preference*, but disabling the **Aural Cues** (GSX In-Game Menu -> GSX Settings -> Audio) and setting **Message verbosity** to "*only Important*" (GSX In-Game Menu -> GSX Settings -> Simulation) can improve Immersion! 😉

-<br/><br/>

 ## Usage

-### Addon NOTAMs
-There might be Issues when used together with **FS2Crew** - please uncheck *"Fuel Truck"* in the Settings! (that is "FS2Crew: Fenix A320 Edition", the RAAS Tool is fine!)<br/>
-There also Issues reported when used together with **Self-Loading Cargo** (SLC).
-Based on User Reports disabling *"Ground Crew"* in SLC can help!<br/><br/>

 ### General Service Flow
 Note that Fenix2GSX **does not open a Window** when started - it is designed to run in the Background, the Window/GUI is only there for Configuration!
 There is no Need to have the GUI opened while running the Sim.
 When you do open the GUI, it can safely be closed (it only closes that Windows, it does not Stop the Binary/App itself)<br/>